TUF Leadership Development Program “Every youth has a dream and can learn to realize it.”

 Far more than just classroom teaching, acceptance into our TUF Leadership Development Program means you will:

-- Support the personal growth of socially disadvantaged youths in Hong Kong
+- Support the personal growth of socially and financially disadvantaged youths in Hong Kong

 - Join a community who are passionate to learn, to innovate and to build better lives

 - Learn and grow your strengths on the job

 - Get on the ground experience that you can use to influence real change

 If you share the vision of quality education for all, if you are ready to mentor and give your future students prospects for a better life through your passion, influence and guidance, send us your application – your C.V. and a personal statement (share with us your unique story and how it has influenced the person you are today, and why you are interested in this Program) to firstname.lastname@example.org (Job Reference No.: TUFPM0019)